kirisaki/klaraworks-old-2/README.md

 - [ ] HTTP/2
 - [ ] Server push
 - [ ] Mail form
+- [ ] Generate OGP and images for it

 ### Frontend
 - [ ] Design